wanderer-moe/api/README.md

 ### Turso

-We use Turso (libsql, fork of SQLite) as our database.
+We use Turso (libsql, very lightweight fork of SQLite) as our database.
 You will need to install the [Turso CLI](https://docs.turso.tech/reference/turso-cli#installation) then run `turso dev` to start a local database.
 You can persist data by passing `--db-file <path>`.

-The Turso CLI can be run on Windows using WSL.
+The Turso CLI can be run on Windows using WSL and the `--headless` flag.

+To install `sqld` for dev db `wget https://github.com/libsql/sqld/releases/download/v0.21.9/sqld-installer.sh` or whatever the newest version is, then `sh sqld-installer.sh`.

-The API will connect to the local database if the environment is set to `DEV`, else - it will connect to your production database.
+The API will connect to the local database if the environment is set to `DEV` in `.env`, else - it will connect to your production database.

 To generate seed data, generate and migrate, you can run `pnpm drizzle:init:dev`.